GRC-SummerSchool/learn-python/Day2/Loops.md

 ### While Loops

-A while loop will repeat until the loop condition isn't satisfied
+A _while_ loop will repeat until the loop condition isn't satisfied:

 ```python
 count = 1